plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 About this chapter
 ------------------

-This chapter documents the Standard |PLEXIL| programming language, and how to create and compile Plexil files for execution.
+This chapter documents the Standard |PLEXIL| plan language, and how to create and compile Plexil files for execution.

 We explain |PLEXIL| primarily though examples, using Standard |PLEXIL|
 syntax.

-This is not a rigorous treatment of |PLEXIL|, but hopefully -- in combination with the :ref:`Example PLEXIL Plans <ExamplePlans>` provides enough to enable you to program in |PLEXIL| effectively.
+This is not a rigorous treatment of |PLEXIL|, but hopefully -- in combination with the :ref:`Example PLEXIL Plans <ExamplePlans>` -- provides enough to enable you to program in |PLEXIL| effectively.

 The |PLEXIL| langauge is summarized briefly in the previous chapter, :ref:`Overview <PLEXILOverview>`.
 Its execution semantics are explained more deeply in the following chapter, :ref:`Detailed Semantics <PLEXILSemantics>`, which cites papers that provide a rigorous formal definition of the language.
 The |PLEXIL| syntax is formalized in XML schemas found in the software distribution.